bangush/SelectionBox_2D_3D/README.md

 ## Features
 - Restrict SelectionBox within a choosen Rect area
 - Works in any Screen Resoulution
+- Works in any Canvas Rendering Mode - Overlay,Camera or WorldSpace
 - Able to select single objects on cursor position

 ## Additional-Features